RidleyB/sen/content/_characters/luciano-santini.md

     element: "Olive"
   - element_title: "Eyes"
     element: "Brown"

+blurb: "Second youngest child of Viola Santini.
+The only son of Viola, Luciano is often regarded as the black sheep of the family.
+He is disinterested and ineffectual when it comes to family affairs, lacking ambition and the necessary skills to involve himself in the family's enterprises."
 ---

-Second youngest child of Viola Santini.
-The only son of Viola, Luciano is often regarded as the black sheep of the family.
-He is disinterested and ineffectual when it comes to family affairs, lacking ambition and the necessary skills to involve himself in the family's enterprises.
+{{ page.blurb }}

 <!--more-->